ceph/ceph/doc/config-cluster/osd-config-ref.rst

 ``osd journal size``

 :Description: The size of the journal in megabytes.
 If this is 0, and the journal is a block device, the entire block device is used.
+Since v0.54, this is ignored if the journal is a block device, and the entire block device is used.
 :Type: 32-bit Integer
 :Default: ``1024``
 :Recommended: Begin with 1GB.
 Should at least twice the product of the expected speed multiplied by ``filestore min sync interval``.